paritytech/parachains-integration-tests/README.md

 ```

 ### Assert
-Unlike _Query_ and _Rpc_ where their keys can be arbitrarily chosen to generate a new variable, _AssertOrCustom_ keys can only be set to two different values: `equal` and `custom`.
+Unlike _Query_ and _Rpc_ where their keys can be arbitrarily chosen to generate a new variable, _AssertOrCustom_ keys can only be chosen from a list of built-in asserts.
 - `equal`: it has a single attribute `args` which is expecting an array of two values to be `deepEqual()` compared.
+- `isNone`: the argument is null.
+  - `./src/asserts/isNone.ts`
+- `isSome`: the argument is not null.
+  - `./src/asserts/isSome.ts`
+-  `balanceDecreased`: compares balances queried with `system.account`.
+If `amount` and `fees` are not inclueded as arguments, it will just check that `after` is lower than `before`
+    - `./src/asserts/balanceDecreased.ts`
+- `balanceEncreased`: compares balances queried with `system.account`.
+If `amount` and `fees`(only for XCM messages) are not inclueded as arguments, it will just check that `after` is bigger than `before`
+  - `./src/asserts/balanceDecreased.ts`
+-  `assetsDecreased`: compares balances queried with `assets.account`.
+If `amount` and `fees` are not inclueded as arguments, it will just check that `after` is lower than `before`
+    - `./src/asserts/assetsDecreased.ts`
+- `balanceEncreased`: compares balances queried with `assets.account`.
+If `amount` and `fees`(only for XCM messages) are not inclueded as arguments, it will just check that `after` is bigger than `before`
+  - `./src/asserts/assetsDecreased.ts`
 - `custom`: assertion cases can be endless, therefore they are diffucult to standarize. `custom` solves that issue providing the `path` argument.
 Its value should point to a file where the desired asserts are performed based on the provided `args`.
 It can not be any kind of file though, and it should export a specific function signature.
 To learn more about this files see [Custom](#custom).

+These methods are extensible opening a PR to include them:
+1. Add a new assertion key to `REGISTERED_ASSERTIONS` in `./src/constants.ts`
+2. Add a new assertion file under `./src/asserts`.
+The filename needs to match with the previously registered assertion key .

 Example: